OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 ![GP2040-CE Configurator - Home](assets/images/gpc-home.png)

-Here you can see the current version of your firmware and the latest version available on Github in the releases section.
+Here you can see the current version of your firmware and the latest version available on GitHub in the releases section.
 If a firmware update is available, a link to that release will appear.

 The options in the main menu are: